-Most listings are in the $100's per square foot per year.
-The Turtle Bay region is seeing a a boost in rates.
-In the last 3 months, the median rate went up $23 per sqft per year.
-That's a 29% increase in rent.
+The typical asking rate per listing is in the $120's per square foot per year.
+The Turtle Bay region is seeing a an increase in rates.
+In the last 3 months, the median rate went up $129 per sqft per year.

-Compared to the rest of the New York City market, the Turtle Bay region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the New York City market, the Turtle Bay submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 109 listings have been made available, so you'll want to check back regularly for new listings.
-About 14% of the available space in the Turtle Bay are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 114 listings have been posted online, so you'll want to check back regularly for new listings.
+About 83% of the listings in the Turtle Bay are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,220 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this area are around 21 floors.
+Even though the median size is 3,420 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this area are approximately 21 stories.
 Most buildings in this region were built in 1952 and are Class A.

 This market is fairly equally mixed residential and commercial.
 Arts, entertainment, and restaurants are the dominant industries in this region.
-Commute by car is the most popular way to get to work amongst Turtle Bay folk.
-Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by car is the most popular way to get to work amongst Turtle Bay occupants.
+Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.